Fashion Marketing in China is Necessary… I am Olivier VEROT, local Expert in Douyin, Xiaohongshu, E-Reputation, and Tmall E-Commerce

 It should be clear that considering investing in key opinion leaders (KOLs), you need to choose Chinese influencers due to the fact that they can directly link your brand with your targeted audiences.

-The main point related to KOLs, the best approach, in this case, is that they should have created an “echo chamber” effect by using simultaneously the number of different platforms to post about the brand.
+The main point related to KOLs, the best approach, in this case, is that they should have created an “echo chamber” effect by using simultaneously the number of different app to post about the brand.
 That effect supports the brand’s legitimacy if lots of influencers are posting.

-For instance, Burberry has invested in such key opinion influencers as Kris Wu, Mino, and Hoony from the K-pop band Winner and Chinese actress Zhou Dongyu in order to engage their millions of followers.
+For ex, Burberry has invested in such key opinion influencers as Kris Wu, Mino, and Hoony from the K-pop band Winner and Chinese actress Zhou Dongyu in order to engage their millions of followers.

 As a result, as soon as Kris Wu was tapped by Burberry, his fans started being more aware of the brand, calling out to one another to buy Burberry products.
 Consequently, it reflected that Burberry’s headquarters made the right choice in Wu.
 Consequently, choosing the right KOL is the main point.

-Customize your social media
+Customize your social media in China

 Online community building is important in the Chinese e-commerce market.
 Today in our fast-growing digital society, the brand’s image is not static.
 Therefore, in order to turn customers into followers more and more significant for brands to build up their own online communities.
 Additionally, the more successful brands operate such a strategy, the more likely that they will stand out in the fierce competition in the retailing sector.